petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - To monitor application logs, you can create a `CloudWatch Log group` and send application logs to created group using AWS SDK.
 - Undesrtand how `Tags` can help you sort and visualize your cloud resources on AWS.
 - `Systems Manager` allow you to track resource groups and perform automated actions.
+- `System Manager Parameter Store` can be used to securely store encrypted secrets and your resources can access those secrets programatically.
-- `AWS Health Dashboard` or `Health API` are used to monitor services health
+- `AWS Health Dashboard` or `Health API` are used to monitor services health (offline, maintenance).
+You can set it up to send you alerts or even take automated actions on resources in your account.
 - `Trusted Advisor` is the best practice monitoring suggestion tool.
+You get soma basic checks for free, but to get advanced checks you need to subscribe to more advanced support plan.
 - `AWS Config` is the backbone of configuration auditing on AWS.
 You can use it to set rules and detect non-compliant resources.
 - `Audit Manager` and `The Well-Architected Tool` help you assess your AWS resources to achieve best practices and compliance standards.
 - `Amazon Connect` is a Business Service that allows you to provision a contact center in the cloud.